jhonnymichel/autojoy/README.md

 ### Guitar Hero World Tour Definitive Edition

-- It's recommended to disconnect non-instrument controllers for full band gameplay.
+- It's recommended to disconnect non-instrument joysticks for full band gameplay.
 Player 1 in this game is always the singer controlled with the computer keyboard when a microphone is setup.
-- Regular Controllers: We skip supporting them since the singer player is controlled by the computer keyboard.
+- Regular joysticks: We skip supporting them since the singer player is controlled by the computer keyboard.

 ### Cemu